whymolchanov/curious-goran/README.md

 ### Configure

+1. Make copy of /src/config.example.json to /src/config.json
-Add your JQLs and statuses you want to see in resulting CSV to the `/data/jql.json` file (check the example in the `/data/jql.example.json` file)
+2. Rewrite the config.json file.
+Add your JQLs and statuses you want to see in resulting CSV

 _Curious Goran will add "url" and "title" to resulted CSV.
-So you shouldn't use these fields in the /data/jql.json_
+So you shouldn't use these fields in the /src/config.json_

 ## Request data

 Run `npm start`

-_Curious Goran will create a separate CSV file for each entry in the `/data/jql.json` file._
+_Curious Goran will create a separate CSV file for each entry in the `/src/config.json` file._